Nozoomhs/atrecto_bussines_report_system/Blueprint.md

 ## Analytical Engine
 Our analytical engine takes as input the 3 parquet files specified in the earlier stage.
-A Prompter class with pre-defined templates create a series of prompts, for each thread, for each Critical Flag There **Critical Flags** were indetified from a perspective of what a director would be interested in.
+A Prompter class with pre-defined templates create a series of prompts, for each thread, for each Critical Flag.
+The **Critical Flags** were indetified from a perspective of what a director would be interested in.
 As the task description already provided 2 very strong clues, I have incorporated those into my solution.
 - Unresolved Items: It's task is to indetify threads where we have unresolved tasks, or there is no clear closing of a work item.
 - Risks/Blockers: It's task is to identify whether there is material or business risk involved or if there is a work item that is being blocker for some reason.
 - Ownership Ambiguity: It's task is to indetify threads where the resolution doesn't specify who will do a task, or if there is a topic without clear owners.